Enboarder can use Slack when sending sequence notifications to participants rather than email or SMS if you decide to integrate!

 Click the Slack tile, click "Add Integration", enter the Access token and email domain details and click "Integrate Now".

-NOTE: Domain here is the email domain shared by users, and not the slack domain.
-For example, for Enboarder, slack domain is http://enboarder.slack.com and users are launched with email@example.com email, we need to provide "enboarder.com" as the domain above (i.e. the email domain not the slack domain).
+NOTE: The domain here is the email domain shared by users, and not the slack domain.
+For example, for Enboarder, the Slack domain is http://enboarder.slack.com and users are launched with firstname.lastname@example.org email, we need to provide "enboarder.com" as the domain above (i.e. the email domain not the slack domain).

 In case you have multiple domains, Please enter the values separated by Comma symbol. (eg: enboarder.com, us.enboarder.com, eu.enboarder.com)